Irvise/Documents/Cheatsheets/Libre/Packages.md

 * [Redis](https://redis.io/): in-memory storage, there are interfaces for every language imaginable.

-* [MongoDB](https://www.mongodb.com/): a powerful and flexible NoSQL database.

 ### Networks - Social Media

 * [Gitea](https://gitea.io/en-US/): self-hosted Git.
 Similar to Github; and much lighter than [GitLab](https://about.gitlab.com/), which is a more complete solution, and it is used by major companies and projects.
+If the solution has to be simple and responsive, there is [Cgit](https://git.zx2c4.com/cgit/) plus [Gitolite](http://gitolite.com/gitolite/).

 * **Project management:** [Odoo](https://www.odoo.com/): complete ERP and CRM solution, the open-source version does not have the most advance (and usually handy) tools.
 [ERPNext](https://erpnext.com/): complete ERP solution.
 [SuiteCRM](https://suitecrm.com/): complete CRM solution.